Does Loctite Work On Wood? (How To Use It on Wood)

 Loctite wood glue helps to lubricate the hole and makes the wood screw go in easier.

-But if the screw is metal, never use Loctite because Loctite absorbs moisture from outside and makes the metal screw rust.
+But if the screw is metal, never use Loctite because Loctite absorbs moisture from the outside and makes the metal screw rust.

 Especially in a screw hole, there’s no way to escape from moisture.
 But with wood screw